home-assistant/developers.home-assistant/docs/frontend_architecture.md

 Folder: `src/dialogs/more-info`

-This is a dialog that allows users to see more information about an entity and control it's state.
+This is a dialog that allows users to see more information about an entity and control its state.

 The more info dialog can be triggered from any component in the app by firing a DOM event `hass-more-info` with as detail `{ entityId: 'light.kitchen' }`.